the-gizmo-dojo/board_meetings/currentAgenda.md

 ### Reports

 - New member, Andreas, has set up his equipment where the 3D printers were.
 He has also put in a new band saw.

-- We now have a large-format printer.
-It needs to be set up; software is available on Canon website or on included CDs.

 ## New business